Saturday, January 29, 2022

 Origins: I've only ever run one long term Wild West game and it was so good, such a perfect execution of what I was going for, that I've never been able to do it again.
 Well, more accurately I've never tried to do it again.
 I've run one-shots, even a string of them but never another dedicated campaign.
 How could I top 'The Legend of Boot Hill'?

 This mysterious man rides up to the stagecoach, leaps off his horse, and motions to The Masked Cowboy to get the passengers out of the vehicle.
 With some help from his Shaman friend he manages to do so, fighting one of the two coach robbers while their unknown ally tussles with the other.
 Finally, the criminal upfront shoots the stranger in the chest and he slumps over.
 The Masked Cowboy spins and shoots the crook, who falls off the stagecoach and goes over the cliff.
-Placing the passengers on his and The Masked Cowboys horses, the Medicine Man moves away from the edge of deadly mountain path.
+Placing the passengers on his and The Masked Cowboys horses, the Medicine Man moves away from the edge of the deadly mountain path.
 The Masked Cowboy turns the horses and then releases them, enabling them to run free to safety.
 Unfortunately, momentum is going to carry the heroic Cowboy to his death...

-Just then, The Masked Cowboy is grabbed and tossed from the driver's set by a pair of hands possessing incredible strength and quick as lightning.
+Just then, The Masked Cowboy is grabbed and tossed from the driver's seat by a pair of hands possessing incredible strength and moving quick as lightning.
 As he awkwardly landed on his horse, he saw the mystery man sitting back up and nodding to him as the blood caked rider, the stagecoach, and the rider's horse all went over the cliff.

 Later, after recounting the events with locals in the town saloon, an old prospector said, "Ah, so you seen him too.
 That there was The Red Rider."